CLIMAT: Clinically-Inspired Multi-Agent Transformers for Knee Osteoarthritis Trajectory Forecasting: Method

-To fuse the predicted $\hat y_0$ and other optional clinical data for predicting the prognosis, we first present each of them as an embedding vector, and then concatenate these vectors into a single embedding representation.
-We learn the interaction among those multiple modalities by a context network, comprising a fully connected layer, a ReLU activation, and a layer normalization~\cite{ba2016layer}.
+As the module for predicting the prognosis can utilize other auxiliary modalities, we acquire another transformer -- named F -- to fuse them.
+Firstly, we project them into the same $C_0$-dimensional feature space using separate feature extractors ($\{FE\}_{m=1}^M$ in~\cref{fig:deepprog}), consisting of a fully connected layer, a ReLU activation, and a layer normalization~\cite{ba2016layer}.
+Similar to the transformer D, we include an initial embedding $E^F_{[CLS]}$ and a positional embedding to derive the input for the transformer F. Finally, we select the first vector $h^F_L[0]$ in the last layer of the transformer F as a context token representing all the modalities.

-Once we have obtained a context token with the length $C_0$ from the context network, we replicate it $N+1$ times and append them into the output states of the transformer D to form a sequence of vectors having length of $(C+C_0)$ to be used as the input for the prognosis transformer P. To this end, we take the first $K$ elements of the transformer's last layers' outputs, and pass them through $K$ separate feed-forward networks (FFNs), consisting of a layer normalization followed by two fully connected layers separated by a GELU activation~\cite{hendrycks2020gaussian}, to predict the course of a disease.
+As soon as the context token $h^F_L[0]$ of length $C_0$ is acquired from the context network, we concatenate $N+1$ copies of the token into the last states $h^D_L$ of the transformer D. The prognosis transformer (or transformer P) has $K$ embeddings $E^P_{[CLS]}$.
+Thus, its input sequence has a length of $K+N+1 \ge T$.
+To predict the prognosis $y_1,\dots, y_T$, we pass the first $T$ elements of the last layer of the transformer P through $T$ distinct feed-forward networks (FFNs), each of which comprises a layer normalization followed by two fully connected layers separated by a GELU activation~\cite{hendrycks2020gaussian}.